 SGS uses a once-through ocean water cooling system for all three generating units.
 There is one intake structure for all three units.
 Sea water is drawn into the cooling system through a 12-foot diameter submerged intake pipe located offshore.
 Water is discharged from the cooling system through a single submerged outfall terminating 1,200 feet offshore.
 The intake pipe has a velocity cap to reduce fish impingement, and marine mammal exclusionary bars to keep large mammals from entering the intake.
 The intake pipe leads to an intake structure located on the beach west of the facility, with trash racks and water screens that are used to keep fish and debris out of the circulating water system.
 There are eight circulating water pumps, located downstream of the screens, that supply ocean water to the steam turbine condensers.
-Once the ocean water passes through the cooling condensers, heated in various wastewater treatment facilities on-site and discharged with the once-through cooling water through the outfall.
+Once the ocean water passes through the cooling condensers, heated water enters the outfall and is discharged into the ocean.
+Process water from facility operations is treated in various wastewater treatment facilities on-site and discharged with the once-through cooling water through the outfall.